A moderately equipped smartwatch with a few very cool, totally singular (and totally tri-specific) features

 Wahoo Rival Smartwatch Review: The Basics

 It’s a pretty big deal when a brand like Wahoo finally dips their toe into running/multisport electronics, and it’s no surprise that Wahoo spent a lot of time working on developing the Rival.
 The result is a very tight set of basic features that triathletes will appreciate along with 14 days of battery in smartwatch mode and 24 hours of GPS training.
 To get the basics out of the way, the Rival has wrist-based heart rate, open-water and lap swimming, advanced cycling (power, cycling dynamics, etc. when connected to the appropriate sensor), and running (with some built-in dynamics like cadence)—however, it does not have data fields for running with power (yet) or a track mode similar to a few competitors like Coros and Garmin.
-The Rival will do basic smartphone notifications like text, phone call alerts, and emails on iOS (Android is missing email currently), but it won’t do other app notifications or control music; it also does not do navigation.
+The Rival also has an excellent track mode similar to Coros and Garmin that “learns” the track as you use it and snaps the distances to wherever you hit the lap button.
+The Rival will do basic smartphone notifications like text, phone call alerts, emails, and some apps on iOS and Android, but it won’t do all app notifications or control music; it also does not do navigation.
 And while it ticks most of the basics, it’s the multisport features that deserve their own paragraph.

 Wahoo has created two totally new functions that it’s safe to say other companies will try to copy in the future: touchless transitions and multisport handoff.
 The former is multisport wizardry that automatically detects when you go from open-water swimming to T1, then onto your bike, onto T2, then onto your run.
 It not only cycles into the proper mode (we’ll get into this more, below), but it also allows you to manually trigger if it doesn’t properly trip, or go back a step if it accidentally triggers too early.
-Additionally, you can edit the “race” later in the app to match up to official transition spots and results.
+Additionally, you can edit the “race” or workout later in the app to match up to official transition spots and results.
 Almost more impressively, when paired with a Wahoo ELEMNT (Roam or Bolt), the Rival will automagically hand off your time/information to the bike computer when you get close to your bike in transition.
-The RIVAL also has other multisport profiles like bike/run brick, duathlon, and aquabike that use the handoff feature, as well as a manual multisport mode that allows you to link any of the workout profiles into one session.
+The RIVAL also has user-creatable multisport profiles that allow you to do multiple sports like a bike/run brick, duathlon, or even swimrun that use the handoff feature, as well as a manual multisport mode that allows you to link any of the workout profiles into one session as you go.

 Wahoo Rival Smartwatch Review: The Good

-We also liked the easy-to-read fonts, simple and intuitive interface (both typical of Wahoo), as well as the zoom function that they borrowed from their cycling computers that allows you to view more or less data on a given screen based on preset priorities you set up in the app.
+We also liked the easy-to-read fonts, as well as the zoom function that they borrowed from their cycling computers that allows you to view more or less data on a given screen based on preset priorities you set up in the app.
 Sometimes you want to see your pace, sometimes you very much do not.
-Also the burly construction and size of this watch feels more like a $500+ Garmin Fenix or Suunto 7 than something under $400.
+Also the beefy feel and size of this watch feels more like a $500+ Garmin Fenix or Suunto 7 than something under $400.

 Wahoo Rival Smartwatch Review: The Meh

 There’s a lot that’s great about this watch, and certainly the “goods” are good enough for most triathletes to seriously consider adding this to their holiday wish list.
 Unfortunately, this watch doesn’t do everything perfectly, so it’s worth mentioning a few mild misses so at least you know what you won’t get with what you will.
 First, it’s important to know that there are no navigation functions—even breadcrumbs, routing, or compass, let alone mapping (competitors in this price range are hit or miss on this type of functionality).
 There is also no way to adjust GPS modes (no GLONASS) or GPS sampling to extend battery life.
-We also really liked the triathlon mode, but the bike/run brick mode only allowed one iteration—rather than multiple bike/run/bike/runs—and the manual multisport mode is fine, but a little clunky, requiring the user to navigate the sport profile menu during each transition and doesn’t work with the handoff to an ELEMNT.
+We also really liked the triathlon mode, but the bike/run brick mode only allowed one iteration, rather than multiple bike/run/bike/runs—and the manual multisport mode is fine, but a little clunky, requiring the user to navigate the sport profile menu during each transition and doesn’t work with the handoff to an ELEMNT.
 We also had a few issues with buggy screens, but I’d guess a firmware update or two would fix that and maybe even button up some other aforementioned issues.
 More smartphone integration at this price would be great too (like music control and other app notifications), but not a dealbreaker by any means.
+Unfortunately, the most recent update to the Rival still doesn’t have full iOS app notification support—which is notable as almost all smartwatches do this currently.
+In other words, you’ll get texts, calls, and a few select apps like WhatsApp, but not all smartphone app notifications like Slack or whatever else you might use.

 Wahoo Rival Smartwatch Review: The Conclusions